SkynetLabs/skynet-kernel/README.md

 all of a users friends and all of the content creators that they follow, allowing a user to automatically be subscribed to all of their favorite creators the moment they join a new application or platform.

+## Known Issues

+There's an issue with the proxy code that causes websites to sometimes fail to load.
+This includes both skynet apps and also standard websites.
+This also impacts the test suite non-deterministically.
+There's probably a race condition somewhere that results in pages being sent out of order.
+This is high priority to fix.

+There's an issue with the kernel loading procedure where after you log into the kernel, it'll fail to refresh correctly.
+The problem is well understood and there are some annoying solutions.
+This is high priority to fix.

+The build process only works on Linux and is highly non-standard.
+If you are getting started on a new machine, you will also need to swap out the v2 skylinks of every kernel module that gets imported by the test suite, by libkernel, and by other modules.
+This is high priority to fix.

+There are a bunch of other places in the code where things are done in strange or inefficient ways.
+The kernel is very much in a state of 'it started working so we stopped touching it for now', we will be going thorugh the kernel over the next few weeks and cleaning up a lot of the jank and inefficiency.
+Some of the jank is actually doing a good job of exposing bugs, so we won't be cleaning that up until all the bugs are fixed first.
+The jank is medium priority to clean up.

+We have done our best to polish and finish all pieces of the code that might impact compatibility in the future.
+Things like the kernel messaging protocol are well refined at this point and should not be changing.
+Developers using the kernel API or building kernel modules should be prepared for minor breaking changes, but the kernel is already in a place where there's a reasonable chance that we will never need to make any breaking changes.

 ## Repository Structure